 “When you think about the online versus the offline experience, we don’t need AI in our stores,” he said on CNBC.
 “We have ‘I’.
 We have living, breathing, 4,500 style advisors in our stores.”

 On a March 2016 earnings call, FedEx Executive VP Mike Glenn minimized the impact of Amazon’s decision to lease aircraft and buy its own trucks to get into the logistics and shipping business.

 “While recent stories and reports of a new entity competing with the three major carriers in the United States grabs headlines, the reality is it would be a daunting task requiring tens of billions of dollars in capital and years to build sufficient scale and density to replicate existing networks like FedEx,” [Mike] Glenn said.

-In June 2018 Amazon beat out Walmart, which was also interested, to purchase PillPack for nearly $1B.
+In June 2018, Amazon beat out Walmart to purchase PillPack for $753M.
 PillPack allows users to buy medications online in pre-made doses.
 The reported ~$1B valuation for PillPack made the deal Amazon’s fourth-largest acquisition at the time, following its purchases of grocery chain Whole Foods, Wi-Fi-enabled doorbell Ring, and shoe retailer Zappos.

 In wake of the news, pharmacy providers Walgreens, CVS Health, and Rite Aid collectively lost $11B in stock the day of the announcement.

 When Walgreens CEO Stefano Pessina heard of the deal he said he was “not particularly worried” about the PillPack deal.
 Pessina continued, emphasizing Amazon’s lack of pharmaceutical infrastructure and stressing the ongoing importance of physical pharmacies: